Tax In Poland

 Collect a PIT-11 form from your employer before 28 February.

 Employees in Poland are generally required to fill out a PIT-37 form, using details on your PIT-11 form.
 You can do this via e-Deklaracje(link is external), an official program provided by the Ministry of Finance, or use pre-filled tax return forms here(link is external).

 Pre-filled tax return forms are easier, but are not available until March.

 For a comprehensive step-by-step guide (with English translations) on how to use the 2 programs, click the links below:

-Before using pre-filled tax return forms, you must register here.
+Before using pre-filled tax return forms, you must register here(link is external).